manufont/redux-full-socket/README.md

 ```

 It'll open the demo app in browser, which is a counter with (ultra basic) user management.
-Feel free to try and modify  the `/redux-full-socket` folder.

 ## documentation

 No documentation yet.
-Check out the methods exported by `/redux-full-socket`, and see how they're called in `server/` and `src/`.
+Check out the methods exported by `/src/lib` and [redux-full-socket-server](https://github.com/manufont/redux-full-socket-server), and see how they're called in `server/` and `src/demos/`.